dpebert7/ithemba-nursery/text/about.md

-### How do I order?
+### How do I Order?

 1. Complete the order form and choose pickup location.

 2. We will message you an invoice and banking details.
 EFT the amount & make sure to use your invoice in the reference.

-3. Collect your oder from your desired pickup location.
+3. Collect your order from your desired pickup location.

 ---